1. Home

 The Staff Pharmacist

 This is the pharmacist who works within the physical pharmacy within the hospital.
 A pharmacy may be centralized (dispenses medications for the whole hospital) or decentralized (dispenses medications to a specific area like an intensive care unit, an emergency department, or a cancer department).
-This pharmacist is often responsible for determining the appropriateness of medications, preparing drugs, and ensuring that the medications leaving the pharmacy are getting to the patients safely and on time.
+This pharmacist is often responsible for determining the appropriateness of medications, preparing drugs, and ensuring that the medications leaving the pharmacy arrive safely and on time.
 The pharmacy services a staff pharmacist provides include managing and supervising pharmacy technicians.

 The staff pharmacist may also be located in an area that specializes in compounding medications or in an area that requires sterile preparation (such as an IV room).